Cycling Accidents: The Most Common Injuries & Causes

 IF YOU OR SOMEONE YOU KNOW HAS BEEN INVOLVED IN A CYCLING ACCIDENT, CALL (800) 722-9744 NOW

-To Speak To An Experienced Injury Lawyer FOR FREE.
+To Speak To An Experienced Bicycle Accident Attorney FOR FREE.

-Since 1996, the Law Offices of Marc J. Shuman & Associates have been helping Cycling Accident victims, all injured victims and their families, navigate the complex legal process.
-As experienced personal injury, worker’s compensation, and wrongful death attorneys, we can help you evaluate the facts, assess your options, navigate the legal challenges, and advocate on your behalf.
+Since 1996, the Law Offices of Shuman Legal® have been helping Cycling Accident victims, all injured victims and their families, navigate the complex legal process.
+We are experienced personal injury, worker’s compensation, and Chicago wrongful death lawyers, and we can help you evaluate the facts, assess your options, navigate the legal challenges, and advocate on your behalf.

-Marc J. Shuman & Associates has over 77 combined years of experience advocating for over 20,000 injury victims and their families, recovering over 50 million dollars on their behalf.
+Shuman Legal® has over 77 combined years of experience advocating for over 20,000 injury victims and their families, recovering over 50 million dollars on their behalf.
 We advocate on your behalf, so you can focus on the task of recovery.